 Getting past a weight-loss plateau

-You've diligently worked to improve your diet and exercise habits, and you've been rewarded by seeing the number on the scale continue to drop.
-But then for no reason you can see, the scale doesn't budge — even though you're still eating a healthy, low-calorie diet and exercising regularly.
+You've worked hard to improve your diet and exercise habits, and you've been rewarded by seeing the number on the scale continue to drop.
+But then for no reason you can identify, the scale doesn't budge — even though you're still eating a healthy, low-calorie diet and exercising regularly.
 You've hit a weight-loss plateau.

 Before you get too discouraged, you should know that it's normal for weight loss to slow and even stall.
 By understanding what causes a weight-loss plateau, you can decide how to respond and avoid backsliding on your healthy-eating and exercise habits.